Childy77/Takiwatanga/README.md

 ## Patrick "Ryan" Childers (https://github.com/Childy77) - Elected Team Leader.
 Created and styled each page.
 I created to initial HTML and CSS template to add to.
-I then took what the team developed in the working app and added more styling and format to make it more usable and and functional.
+I then took what the team developed in the working app and added more styling and format to make it more usable and functional.

 Colton Taylor-Ortiz (https://github.com/)-